Everything You Ever Wanted to Know About Hearses

 Can you get a horse-drawn hearse?

-Yes, but they are not as common as they used to be, and they will be much more expensive than a contemporary vehicle hearse.
-Do a quick web search for “horse-drawn hearses near me.”
+Yes, but they are not as common as they used to be and will be much more expensive than a contemporary vehicle hearse (usually somewhere in the $600-$1,000 range).

 1. There are many hearse superstitions that people still believe.